-- Check throttle cable adjustment. - OWith the throttle lever released, the stop on the shaft lever should rest against the idle adjust screw, and there should be slight slack in the throttle cable. - OWhen the throttle lever is fully applied (pushed), the shaft lever should be all the way up against the stop on the carburetor.
+- Check throttle cable adjustment. - •With the throttle lever released, the lower stop on the throttle pivot arm should rest against the idle adjust screw, and there should be slight slack in the throttle cable. - OWhen the throttle lever is fully applied (pushed), the upper stop on the pivot arm should be all the way up against the stop on the carburetor.